movahedan/turbo-bun/docs/AI_Prompt.md

 ---

-**Remember**: This project has extensive, well-organized documentation.
+**CRITICAL REMINDER**: This project has extensive, well-organized documentation.
 Reading and following this documentation ensures consistency, quality, and successful implementation.
 The documentation is your primary source of truth for all development decisions.

-Read the all the docs and apply the solution according to your finding

-the docs are inside docs/*
+**ALWAYS** read the docs and apply solutions according to your findings.
+The docs are inside `docs/*`.